ZaheenJ/dwm/README.md

 [alwayscenter](https://dwm.suckless.org/patches/alwayscenter/) - Makes floating windows default to center

-[bottomstack](no bstackhoriz)](https://dwm.suckless.org/patches/alwayscenter/) - Master and stack but the stack is on the bottom
+[bottomstack](https://dwm.suckless.org/patches/alwayscenter/) - Master and stack but the stack is on the bottom, didn't include horizontal version

-[centeredmaster](no centeredfloatingmaster)](https://dwm.suckless.org/patches/centeredmaster/) - Master in center surrounded on either side by stacks
+[centeredmaster](https://dwm.suckless.org/patches/centeredmaster/) - Master in center surrounded on either side by stacks, didn't include floating version

 [cool-autostart](https://dwm.suckless.org/patches/cool_autostart/) - Autostart anything with dwm and kill when dwm is killed

-[fancybar](https://dwm.suckless.org/patches/fancybar/) - Show all windows in status bar

 [gaplessgrid](https://dwm.suckless.org/patches/gaplessgrid/) - All windows are placed in a grid, basically no master